tannerfokkens-maker/MacintoshCraft/README.md

 - **Chunk caching** - LRU cache reduces repeated terrain generation (configurable size based on available RAM)
 - **Optimized worldgen** - Two-octave terrain height variation and improved cave generation
 - Heavily optimized networking.
 The ESP32 has much better networking compared to Classic MacOS, so I had to implement a lot of interleaving, and prioritizing specific actions.
 Chunk loading is primarily where things really slow down.
 If you're doing multiplayer, I recommend staying close to the other player while exploring.
 If you have a larger cache, though, you can probably pre-load a pretty large area and build in that without much issue.
+- Selectively grabbed some PR's from the original project to include, mostly related to performance.

 ### Core Features (from bareiron)
 - Procedural terrain generation with biomes (plains, desert, swamp, snowy plains)